ngvanlyy/RFM_and_KMean_Customer_Segmentation/README.md

 # Customer Segmentation Project with RFM Analysis and K-Means Clustering
-View my full process of this project on my portfolio website: [Here]()
+View my full process of this project on my portfolio website:

 Welcome to the **Customer Segmentation Project**!
 In this project, I delve into the world of data analysis to uncover insights about customer segments using **RFM Analysis** and apply **K-Means Clustering** for further segmentation.